 I’ve struggled with chronic stomach issues my entire life, and I started seeing this GI doctor a couple of years ago.
 He was literally so sexist that he would only talk to, shake hands with, and properly address my boyfriend.
 It was as if my boyfriend had to be the messenger for me, to explain how bad my health issues had gotten.
 I had two procedures done, and then that doctor ended up diagnosing me with IBS.
 I was crushed.
 I knew it was something more severe than IBS.

 When I got a new GI doctor a few months later, I FINALLY learned that I have a chronic illness— an autoimmune disorder — that can’t be cured and can lead to cancer and other horrible things if it goes unchecked for a long period of time.

 When I was 20 and in college, I was menstruating heavily (and painfully) for 40 days before my friend finally convinced me to go to the ER.
 Once there, I waited four hours in a paper gown.
 Finally, a male doctor examined me, deemed that my bleeding wasn’t “too heavy,” and gave me two Advil for the cramps.
 He told me if I was still bleeding in another month I should make an appointment to come back.

-I went to the ER a couple weeks after I had my gallbladder removed.
+I went to the ER a couple of weeks after I had my gallbladder removed.
 I was in terrible pain, completely keeled over.
-My husband pretty much had to carry my into the ER and talk for me because I couldn’t move.
-The doctor told me it was just cramps and sent me home.
-When the pain wouldn’t go away, I went to a different urgent care.
+My husband pretty much had to carry me into the ER and talk for me because I couldn’t move.
+The doctor told me it was just cramped and sent me home.
+When the pain wouldn’t go away, I went to different urgent care.
 The doctor there did an MRI and found that a gallstone had actually been stuck and sealed in a bile duct.
 It required another surgery to remove it, and if I hadn’t gone elsewhere it would have gotten much, much worse.

 For More Information Related Fibromyalgia Visit below sites: